quangIO/no-duo-lockout/README.md

 * Audit the code, reverse the binary (seriously, don't just trust me)
 * Go to the website that manages 2FA
   * e.g. not-start-portal, not-some-university portals
-* Add a new phone (or reactivate Duo...)
+* Add a new tablet
-  * Input your phone number and those kinds of stuff

   * Just choose Android (you are gonna use different 2FA client anyway)
   * Do not use the QR code.
 Choose the option which sends the activation link to your email (don't open the link on your phone with Duo